This jerk chicken, made from Jamaican allspice, scallion, thyme, cinnamon, chile pepper, and vinegar, is fast, easy, and authentic.

 - 1. In a blender or food processor, combine all the ingredients and process until smooth.
 The marinade will be quite thick.
 You should have about 1 1/2 cups.
-(You can store the marinade in a tightly closed jar in the refrigerator for up to 1 month.)
+(You can store the marinade in a tightly closed jar in the refrigerator for up to a couple weeks.)

 - Make the jerk chicken

 - 2. Place the chicken in a large glass bowl or baking dish and dump 1 cup jerk marinade over the chicken.
 Turn the pieces to coat them completely.
 Cover and refrigerate for 4 to 6 hours.

 - 3. Build a low fire in a charcoal grill or preheat a gas grill to 225°F (107°C).
 [Editor’s Note: For authentic flavor, build a low fire in a charcoal grill with a combination of charcoal and pimento wood and hold the temperature around 225°F (107°C).
 If you don’t have pimento wood, substitute hickory or applewood, or use all charcoal.]